 I’ve decided that even if we don’t do everything on the list this year, it’s not the items we check off, it’s the people we are with.
 And so, I present to you, my life hacks for making the busy season less complicated, and help you eliminate some of that mom guilt.

 You know I love to plan ahead and make lists, and I always take that love for prepping to the kitchen.
-It’s late October and therefore it’s time to start thinking about holiday cooking, and what you can do to make it easier.
+It’s mid-November and therefore it’s time to start thinking about holiday cooking, and what you can do to make it easier.
 Here are a few of my tips:

 a.
 Plan a preliminary menu so you can shop the sales

 b.
-Buy in bulk what you can (Costco has canned pumpkin on the shelves already!)
+Buy in bulk what you can (Costco has canned pumpkin on the shelves!)

 c.
 Make a double, or triple, batch of soup or chili and freeze